E2.0 Santa Clara: Architecting the Building Blocks of Enterprise Social Networking

 One of the more interesting articles I came across while on winter break was the dissertation abstract and presentation below on the role social network sites play as people adapt to different life transitions.
-A Transition From Destination Site To Platform Services ". community.
-Title : Networked Information Behavior in Life Transition.
+The idea of "connectivity infrastructure" I thought was very relevant and influenced some of the points I made in an earlier post " Enterprise 2.0: A Transition From Destination Site To Platform Services ".

 Expertise Location: Don't Forget Process & Cultural Factors